direktt/direktt-service-status/readme.md

 ### Workflow

-- Customer **requests a service** (landscaping, carpet cleaning, construction services...) or **drops off an item for service** (car, motorbike, skis...)
+- Customer **requests a service** (landscaping, carpet cleaning, construction services...) or **drops off an item for service** (car, bicycle, skis...)
 Serviceperson **creates new service case** via Direktt mobile app or wp-admin.
 Customer receives initial automated message notification about creation of service case.
 - As the service progresses through stages, serviceperson **sets respective service case statuses** using Direktt mobile app or wp-admin.
 Customer receives automated message notifications on each status change all up to the service closing status.
 - All actions are logged in the customer’s **service status change log**.